 Sound exposure level is a measure of the cumulative sound energy of a single event.
 This means that louder events have greater sound exposure level than quieter events.
 Additionally, events that last longer have greater sound exposure level than shorter events.

 Table 7-4.
-Common Sound Levels
+Common Outdoor Sound Levels